DevShion/Narrier/README.md

 // start
 narrier.start().then(() => {
-    // change process id here if you use "sudo"
+    // change process id here if you run with root
 });

 // stop